Visiting Walt Disney World in November can be a trip to remember, thanks to the many special events and holidays it includes.

 Another option is to book a DVC resort with a full kitchen and whipping up your usual faves.
 You can have groceries delivered to the resort or head to the grocery store via your car, a rental car, or ride share, too.

-Lastly, once Thanksgiving ends, the Epcot International Festival of the Holidays starts.
+Lastly, the Epcot International Festival of the Holidays typically starts the day after Thanksgiving.

 What’s closed